 If you ever wondered what the “ZERO” shirt stood for below you will find some theories floating around about it…

-I’m your lover, I’m your zero
+“I’m your lover, I’m your zero”

 The Pumpkins eventually bought the rights to the shirt and made their own and they are still on sale today.
-Billy brought it back and wore an inverted version of the shirt (white material with black lettering/star) on their Zeitgeist Tour.
+Billy brought back the shirt in 2008 occasionally wearing an inverted version of the shirt (white material with black lettering/star) on their Zeitgeist Tour.

 This is one of only 4 original hand made shirts, designed by Billy Corgan and put together in 1995 for the release and tour of the nine-times-platinum record Mellon Collie and the Infinite Sadness.
 This “ZERO” shirt comes with a certificate of authenticity signed by Billy Corgan himself.
 Worn by Billy for some of the band’s best known appearances on stage, television, and for photo shoots, etc., this shirt is one of the most recognizable pieces of the band’s iconic history.